gohugoio/hugo/content/templates/lists.md

 ---
-title: Introduction to Lists in Hugo
+title: Introduction to Hugo Lists
-linktitle: Hugo Lists
+linktitle: Hugo Lists Introduction
 description: Lists have a specific meaning and usage in Hugo when it comes to rendering your site homepage, section page, taxonomy list, or taxonomy terms list.
 date: 2017-02-01
 publishdate: 2017-02-01